-Bronwen Largier sits down with the CEO of Talk2 Media and Events, Matt Pierce, to talk about the company’s plans as the incoming organiser of AIME 2019.
+Bronwen Largier sits down with the CEO of Talk2 Media and Events, Matt Pearce, to talk about the company’s plans as the incoming organiser of AIME 2019.

 We dive in with the big question, what is Talk2 Media and Events’ vision for the Asia Pacific Incentives and Meetings Event?